cappeadu/Graduation-Rate-Prediction-Using-Machine-Learning-and-XAI/README.md

 ⚠️ Note: Due to size, the final merged dataset has been provided in the Data from IPEDS directory.
 The file name is merged_dataset_for_imputation_and_ML

 ## 🛠 How to Run
-To run any of the experiments, execute the codes in .ipynb files in notebooks folder.
-E.g.,
+To run any of the experiments, execute the .ipynb files in notebooks folder.
 ```
 grad_rate_preprocess.ipynb #this contains the processes for data cleaning, feature selection etc